oyyblin/galaxy-docs/doc-developer/5-guide/claim-integrate.md

 ## 1.2.
 Integration workflow

-1. Sign up for Project Galaxy Dashboard access, please refer to [Sign Up for Beta Access | Project Galaxy Docs](https://docs.galaxy.eco/guide/dashboard-tutorial/beta-signup) .
+1. Sign up for Galxe Dashboard access, please refer to [Sign Up for Beta Access | Galxe Docs](https://docs.galxe.com/guide/dashboard-tutorial/beta-signup) .
 2. Create credentials through the Dashboard.
 Upload data for your credentials if their source is CSV file.
 3. Create NFT core(NFT contract) if needed, if you are only need to intergrate OAT campaign, then it’s not needed.
 4. Create space through the Dashboard.
 5. Create campaign with with “Integrate campaign claiming into third-party websites” checked  under your space through the Dashboard. *(This will turn the campaign into gasless mode, right now we only support integrate gasless claim)*
-6. Go to your campaign page inside Project Galaxy to check if the campaign info is correct and credentials lighted up for eligible users.
+6. Go to your campaign page inside Galxe to check if the campaign info is correct and credentials lighted up for eligible users.
 7. Release your campaign through Dashboard.
 8. Integrate `query campaign` API, get campaign info data for rendering your NFT claim page.
 9. If you need to check whether a user is eligible to claim before hand, integrate `query campaign` API to get `eligible(address:String!)` field of credential object and use `formula` field to calculate the result on your side.